gamc-core/ENDO/README.md

 # Arquitectura Simbiótica

-An exposed system in execution.
+Most execution systems change after they run.
+This one doesn’t.

+This repository exposes one operational layer of Arquitectura Simbiótica — focused on structured execution, irreversible recording, closure, and verifiability.

-This repository contains recorded execution history under the structural conditions of Arquitectura Simbiótica (ENDO / NODE).
+It contains recorded execution history under the structural conditions of Arquitectura Simbiótica (ENDO / NODE).

 ENDO → structural protocol
 NODE → runtime execution